python/typing/typing_extensions/README.rst

-Please see `README.md <https://github.com/python/typing/blob/master/typing_extensions/README.md>`_ for the current version of the README file.
+Please see `the typing_extensions repo <https://github.com/python/typing_extensions/blob/main/README.md>`_ for the current version of the README file.